Promises are primary building blocks in the DataKernel async programming model which can be compared to Java Futures

-In general, a Promise represents the result of an operation that hasn’t completed yet,
+In general, Promise represents the result of an operation that hasn’t completed yet,

 but will at some undetermined point of time in the future.
 It is used for deferred and asynchronous computations.

 Promise is a high-performance Java Future alternative.
 It not only represents a future result

 of an asynchronous computation, but also allows to transform and process the unspecified yet result using chaining

 mechanism.
 Moreover, such results can be combined with the help of the provided combinators.

 Unlike Java Future, Promises were naturally designed to work within single eventloop thread.

-They are extremely lightweight, have no multithreading overhead and capable of processing millions of calls per second
+no multithreading overhead and thus capable of processing millions of calls per second.

 Using DataKernel, we can primary manage Promises with the basic methods:

 of(T value) - creates successfully completed promise, like CompletableFuture.completedFuture().

 ofException() - creates an exceptionally completed promise.

 complete() - creates successfully completed Promise<Void>, a shortcut to Promise.of(null).

-The Promise will succeed or fail at some unspecified time and you need a chain methods that will be executed in both cases:
+Promise will succeed or fail at some unspecified time and you need to chain methods that will be executed in both cases:

 then() - returns a new Promise which, when this Promise completes successfully, is executed with this Promise